crocs-muni/sec-certs/src/sec_certs/data/reference_annotations/readme.md

 - **Component used**: The referenced certificate is a component used in the examined certificate (e.g., IC used by a smartcard).
 Some evaluation results were likely shared/re-used.
 - **Component shared**: The referenced certificate shares some components with the examined certificate.
 Some evaluation results were likely shared/re-used.
 - **Evaluation reused**: The evaluation results of the referenced certificate were used for evaluation of the examined certificate, due to reasons that could not be resolved.
-- **Recertification**: The examined certificate is a re-certification of the referenced certificate.
+- **Re-evaluation**: The examined certificate is a re-evaluation of the referenced certificate.
+For definition of re-evaluation, see [Assurance Continuity: CCRA Requirements](https://www.commoncriteriaportal.org/files/operatingprocedures/CCDB-011-v2.2-2021-Sep-30-Final-Assurance_Continuity.pdf).
 - **Previous version**: The product in the referenced certificate is a previous version of the product in the examined certificate and the re-certification is not explicitly mentioned.
 - **None**: The annotator could not assign any of the previous contexts.
 - **Irrelevant**: The reference is irrelevant to the studied certificate (typo, left-out reference from a template, ...)